UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 - Identity Endpoint for remote SMB drive mapping without VPN (requires UniFi Gateway)

-Mobile — new in Drive 4.0
+Mobile — introduced in Drive 4.0

 - Automatic iOS and Android photo backup via the UniFi Endpoint app — operates similarly to iCloud or Google Photos, backing up camera rolls to your UNAS automatically in the background